-A record of accidents, incidents and first aid treatment is kept in each class at Ivy Wood and is checked each half term by the School Nurse, who is called to Ivy Woods for all head injuries.
-First Aid kits are kept in each classroom and they are regularly checked and restocked by the nurse on request.
+A record of accidents, incidents and first aid treatment is kept on the Medical Tracker software and is checked regularly by the School Nurse, who is called to Ivy Wood for all head injuries.
+First Aid kits are kept in each classroom and they are regularly checked and restocked by the School Nurse on request.
 Smaller portable packs are provided for school trips.

-The nurse is available if children become ill in school and also for emergencies.
+The School Nurse is available if children become ill in school and also for emergencies.
 There is a medical room with a bed on the Manor Wood site and parents will be asked to collect their child if it is clear they are too unwell to remain in school.